 - The bottom is an additional .75-inch quilted pillow top, which can be flipped and used as the surface of the mattress when you decide you want a firmer feel.

 Plank bed arrives at your door rolled up and bundled into a box, which is simple to carry to your room and install.

-According to the company, after unrolling, you should wait 3 to 4 hours to test your new bed out (although it takes up to 24 hours for it to regain its full shape).
+After unrolling, wait 3 to 5 hours to test your new bed out (although it may take 24 hours to regain its full shape).

-Beds that focus on pressure relief tend to use softer materials designed to cradle the body’s curves.
-This can alleviate excess force on heavier areas like the shoulders and hips, especially for sleepers who lay on their sides.
+Beds that focus on pressure relief tend to use softer, plush materials that are designed to cradle the body’s curves.
+This can alleviate excess force on heavier areas like the shoulders and hips, especially for sleepers who regularly lay on their sides.

-But the downside to softness is sacrificing support for the spine, which is why many Asian cultures prefer a minimalist sleeping approach and often sleep on the floor or a firm surface.
+But the downside to softness is sacrificed support for the spine, which is why many Asian cultures prefer a minimalist sleeping approach and often sleep on the floor or a firm surface.

-Plank was engineered to mimic this firm experience.
-The benefits include improved blood flow, thanks to less pressure on the circulatory system and better lower back support.
-By focusing on adequate support for the spine, a firm bed should alleviate excess pressure on the shoulders, neck, and hips and promote good posture, and minimize the risk of developing chronic pain.
+The Plank mattress was engineered to mimic this firm sleeping experience.
+The benefits to this bed design include improved blood flow, thanks to less pressure on the circulatory system and better lower back support.
+By focusing on adequate support for the spine, a firm bed should alleviate excess pressure on the shoulders, neck, and hips, promote good posture, and minimize the risk of developing chronic pain.